Disclosure: When you make a purchase through our links, we may receive a commission.

 It’s true that grease is tough to completely remove from the chain, but with a strong degreaser, this job can be done easily.
 After full cleaning treatment, use immersive wax.
 They are super dry, so do not allow dirt to stick easily.

 It means you can ride your bike for up to 300-400 km without cleaning your drivetrain parts.
 However, it’s not true for riding in wet conditions.
-Because refined paraffin waxes have no oil, which makes them highly prone to rust-like issues on wet rides.
+Refined paraffin waxes have no oil, which makes them highly prone to rust-like issues on wet rides.
 Therefore, soon after wet rides, consider drying, cleaning, and then re-waxing your chain.

 Another benefit of immersive waxing or waxing lube is that it makes cleaning a handy process.
 That means you need no expensive degreaser.
 At the end of the day, it helps you save a lot of time.